-Due to partial non-attainment of targeted revenue and earnings per share goals in fiscal 2000, the total compensation received by Mr. Alsop and the other Named Executive Officers (computed on an annualized basis for all such persons) decreased for fiscal year 2000 compared to fiscal year 1999.
+Due to partial non-attainment of targeted revenue and earnings per share goals in fiscal 2000, the total compensation received by Mr. Alsop and the other Named Executive Officers (except Mr. Ireland) decreased for fiscal year 2000 compared to fiscal year 1999.
 Total compensation decreased 20.7% for Mr. Alsop, 11.6% for Mr. Reidy and 10.4% for Mr. Robertson.
 Mr Ireland's total compensation increased in fiscal 2000 by 6.5% reflecting an increase in the scope of his responsibilities.
-For fiscal 2000, Mr. Ireland's base salary has remained the same.

-Mr. Alsop's 20.7% decrease in fiscal 2000 total compensation was due to a lower payout of cash bonus.
+Mr. Alsop's 20.7% decrease in fiscal 2000 total compensation was entirely due to a lower payout of cash bonus.
 Mr. Alsop's bonus was based on fiscal 2000 Company accomplishments as compared to target objectives as described above.
-Mr. Alsop's base salary for fiscal year 2000 remained unchanged from that for fiscal year 1999.

 Long-term incentive compensation, in the form of stock options, is intended to correlate executive compensation with the Company's long-term success as measured by the Company's stock price.
 Stock options are tied to the future success of the Company because options granted have an exercise price equal to the closing market value at the date of the grant and will only provide value to the extent that the price of the Company's stock increases above the exercise price.
 Since options granted generally vest monthly over a five year period, option participants are encouraged to continue employment with the Company.
-During fiscal 2000, Mr. Alsop and the other Named Executive Officers received incentive and non-qualified stock options as disclosed in the Option Grant Table on page 9.
+During fiscal 2000, Mr. Alsop and the other Named Executive Officers received incentive and non-qualified stock options as disclosed in the Option Grant Table on pages 10 and 11.

 The Compensation Committee approved a discretionary matching contribution to the 401(k) Plan for fiscal 2000, representing up to 4.8% of each eligible employee's calendar year compensation, including base salary, commissions and bonus, depending on the employee's length of service with the Company and the employee's contribution level.
 The Named Executive Officers also received such a contribution, except that, due to limitations imposed on 401(k) matching contributions to higher-paid individuals under federal tax law, a portion of the contributions that otherwise would have been received by Mr. Alsop and the other Named Executive Officers disclosed in the Summary Compensation Table, pursuant to the 401(k) Plan were instead paid directly to such individuals.
-All such amounts are disclosed as "Other Compensation" in the Summary Compensation Table on pages 7 and 8.
+All such amounts are disclosed as "Other Compensation" in the Summary Compensation Table on pages 9 and 10.

-Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") imposes an annual limit of 1,000,000 on tax deductions that an employer may claim for compensation of certain executives.
+Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") imposes an annual limit of \$1,000,000 on tax deductions that an employer may claim for compensation of certain executives.
 Section 162(m) of the Code provides exceptions to the deduction limitation for "performance-based" compensation, and it is the intent of the Compensation Committee to take advantage of such exceptions to the extent feasible and in the best interests of the Company.